marcoso96/DeepOPT/paper.md

     corresponding: true # (This is how to denote the corresponding author)
     affiliation: 3
 affiliations:
- - name: Lyman Spitzer, Jr. Fellow, Princeton University, USA
+ - name: Centrum Wiskunde & Informatica, the Netherlands
    index: 1
- - name: Institution Name, Country c
+ - name:
    index: 2
  - name: Independent Researcher, Country
    index: 3